shivamacs/LeetCode/README.md

 2. Press CTRL + F on your keyboard or select the menu button in your browser, go to "Find..." or "Find in page" etc. depending on your browser and platform.

-3. Type your search string, which can be question number or part of question name.
+3. Type your search string, which can be question number or part of question name (without spaces).

 **LintCode solutions | Language : CPP**